Kopro04/Random-Name-App/README.md

 - **HTML/JavaScript/CSS** - development languages
 - **Ajax** - asynchronous web development technique
 - **[uinames.com](http://uinames.com)** - external API and ultimate source of name data

+###Known Issues
+- The sort function incorrectly sorts names when the first name attribute of a name object contains a space and an accented letter (ex.
+"José Manuel León" or "María Mercedes Peña").